-Let me tell you about when I discovered the best insomnia meditation techniques for sleep problems in adults.
+Let me tell you about when I started using meditation for sleep.

 For three years at university I didn’t sleep at all.
 I lay awake at night staring at the ceiling, my eyes red and dry, my mind empty yet somehow full at the same time.

 Eventually I started using meditation for sleep (I used a combination of meditation and these mantras).

 What I learned at that time was that there is a fascinating link between And I learned that there is a fascinating link between the two.

 When I started using meditation for sleep it totally solved my problem.

 What My Life Was Like Before I Started Using Meditation For Sleep And Insomnia

 For years I had terrible insomnia.
 This was way before I even knew you could use meditation for sleep.

 Everyday I had a headache, and I suffered numerous other symptoms of insomnia (2):

 - The few times I did sleep I suffered from sleep paralysis–an inability to move or speak when you’re falling asleep or waking up (sleep paralysis is brutal).